First a little background…

-A million personal issues aside, Cádiz at that time was a dump.
-Neglected & in need of major restoration, perhaps it wasn’t the best place to begin a European adventure.
-Or maybe it was… trial by fire seems to be how I do things :-) My Spanish was intermediate at best, & I was thrown into an accent & culture that had little resemblance to anything I’d ever experienced.
+Personal issues aside, Cádiz at that time was a dump.
+Neglected & in need of major repair, perhaps it wasn’t the best place to begin a European adventure.
+Or maybe it was… trial by fire seems to be how I do things 🙂 My Spanish was intermediate at best, & I was thrown into an accent & culture that had little resemblance to anything I’d ever experienced.
 Every day was a challenge.
 Seriously.
-From understanding one-thousand-four-hundred-and-sixty-two in rapid gaditano Spanish at the grocery store to building my first webpage in order to stay in touch with family & friends, each day taught me at least one new survival skill.
+From understanding one-thousand-four-hundred-and-sixty-two pesetas in rapid gaditano Spanish at the grocery store to building my first webpage in order to stay in touch with family & friends, each day taught me at least one new survival skill.

 As fate would have it, I returned for the first time with a Rick Steves tour group.
 How can I forget the date?
-9/11.
+09. 11.
 2001.
 It was my first time leading a fully-guided tour through Spain, & a stop in Cádiz wasn’t part of the program.
 But we had some free time & interested tour members wanted to see more of Spain.
 Standing in front of my former front door, old neighbors yelled down from balconies above: “Did you see what happened in New York??
 We’re sorry!”
-We’d passed images on tv screens along the main commercial street, but no one knew anything more so we went on our way.
+We passed images on tv screens along the main commercial street of the first tower on fire, but no one knew anything more so we went on our way.
 Only later in the day did we find out how serious the situation was.

 Since then, I’ve taken several groups to Cádiz.
 Just for a brief visit, a lunch stop, a plus, something extra.
 It’s always fun to see the Atlantic Ocean, & the view of the cathedral from the malecón is truly impressive.
 But I’ve never stayed for a longer period or had the chance to walk around & revisit those old, familiar sites on my own.
 Until this year.

 Between tours, I thought I’d spend a few days in Cádiz.
-On arrival, I couldn’t believe how much Cádiz had changed.
+On arrival, I couldn’t believe how much the city had changed.
 Pedestrian streets ruled instead of incessant motorcycles.
-The history of the city had been emphasized in several spots, & the care-free attitude gaditanos are known for was still present.
-Many old haunts remain intact.
+The history of Cádiz had been emphasized in several spots, & the care-free attitude gaditanos are known for was still present.
+Many old haunts remained intact.
 The city seemed invaded by more cruise ship crowds than I remembered.
 Since the port is very near Plaza de España, they all see the gorgeous monument to the first Spanish constitution signed in Cádiz in 1812:

 Another big draw for tourists is the beautiful collection of the Museo de Cádiz on Plaza de Mina.
 3,000-year old Phoenician sarcophagi, Roman statues & mosaics, modern art… even Hercules:

-The market was in need of serious repair when I lived in Cádiz, but the new version has products as fresh as La Boquería in Barcelona:
+The market was in need of serious repair when I lived in Cádiz, but the new version has products as fresh as anywhere in Spain: